International Taekwon-Do Federation: Black belt promotion

-Up to 8th dan, all ranks require the student to perform a test of all skills and knowledge up to their rank to be promoted.
-9th dan may be awarded with consent of the promotion committee with no physical test required, due to the nature and responsibilities of a master no longer being centered on the physical development.
+Up to 7th dan, all ranks require the student to perform a test of all skills and knowledge up to their rank to be promoted.
+8th and 9th dan may be awarded with consent of the promotion committee with no physical test required, due to the nature and responsibilities of a master no longer being centered on the physical development.
 However, if the recipient desires, a demonstration may be performed.
-9th degree (being the highest) can only be awarded when the special committee examines and reaches a unanimous consent.
+Ninth degree (being the highest) can only be awarded when the special committee examines and reaches a unanimous consent.

 According to an ITF Encyclopedia 4th degree may grade students up to 2nd degree.

-A 5th or 6th degree International Instructor may grade students up to 3rd degree, while a 7th degree Master may grade students up to 5th degree.
+A 6th degree International Instructor may grade students up to 3rd degree, while a 7th degree Master may grade students up to 4th degree.
 An 8th degree Master may grade students up to 6th degree.
-Promotion to 7th degree or above must be done by the ITF's Master Promotion Committee.
+A 9th degree Grand Master may grade students up to 7th degree.
+Promotion to 8th degree or above must be done by the ITF's Master Promotion Committee.

-Philosophy

-The philosophy of taekwon-do is summarized in the oath and the tenets.

-Taekwon-Do Student Oath

-I shall observe the tenets of Taekwon-Do.

-I shall respect the instructor and seniors.

-A student vows to respect their instructors and those senior to them (both in age and rank).
-An instructor must also act respectfully to all students and persons in order to be respected and therefore not misusing Taekwon-Do.

-I shall never misuse Taekwon-Do.

-One will never misuse Taekwon-Do to harm another, for their own personal gain or for any other manner that is unjust (this one is particularly important in any martial art, not just Taekwon-Do, as a trained martial artist could easily kill a person in unarmed close combat).

-I shall be a champion of freedom and justice.